copenlu/stat-nlp-book/README.md

 While this does not allow you to change and execute code, it also doesn't require you install software locally and only needs a browser.

 ## Installation

-We assume you have a command line interface in your OS (bash, zsh, cygwin, git-bash, power-shell etc.).
+We assume you have a command line interface (CLI) in your OS (bash, zsh, cygwin, git-bash, power-shell etc.).
+We assume this CLI sets the variable `$PWD` to the current variable.
+If it doesn't replace all mentions of `$PWD` with the current directory you are in.

 ### Install Docker